 How does a VPN help you online?

-If you’re concerned about security while online (and you should be), a VPN fulfills a number of tasks with one program:
+If you’re concerned about security while online (and you should be), a VPN fulfils a number of tasks with one program:

 Is there anything I should be concerned about with VPNs?